bazel-contrib/rules_nodejs/README.md

 ## Quickstart

 This is the fastest way to get started.
-See the [installation documentation](https://bazelbuild.github.io/rules_nodejs/install.html) for details and alternative methods.
+See the [installation documentation](https://bazelbuild.github.io/rules_nodejs/install.html) for details and alternative methods, or if you already have a Bazel project and you're adding Node/JavaScript support to it.

 ```sh
 $ npm init @bazel